HaMerotz LaMillion 5

 HaMerotz LaMillion 5 is the fifth season of HaMerotz LaMillion (המירוץ למיליון, lit.
-The Race to the Million), an Israeli reality television game show based on the American series The Amazing Race.
-The fifth installment of the series features 14 teams of two with a pre-existing relationship in a race around the world to win ₪1,000,000.

-This season premiered on 17 May 2016 on Channel 2 with the finale on 26 September 2016 and is hosted by Ron Shahar.
+The Race to the Million), an Israeli reality competition show based on the American series The Amazing Race.
+Hosted by Ron Shahar, it featured fourteen teams of two with a pre-existing relationship in a race around the Eastern Hemisphere to win ₪1,000,000.
+This season visited four continents and ten countries and traveled over 37200 km during thirteen legs.
+Starting in Tel Aviv and Yavne, racers traveled through Israel, Italy, Romania, Namibia, Tanzania, India, South Korea, Vietnam, Cambodia, and Australia before finishing in Melbourne and learning the results in Tel Aviv.
+This season premiered on 17 May 2016 on Channel 2 with the finale on 26 September 2016.

 Father and son Amit and Raz Gal were the winners of this season.
 Amit, who was at the age of 63 at time of filming and turned 64 during the course of filming, surpassed David O'Leary of The Amazing Race 24 (59 at time of filming) as the oldest winner in any edition of The Amazing Race.
 At a combined age of 96, Amit & Raz are also the oldest team to win any edition of The Amazing Race.
+Friends Lee Hadad and Tal Alkobi finished second, and French New Olim Joezi Zirah and Alex Amar finished third.